Growing your business

 Innovate UK has funds and competitions available to help businesses undertake a range of tasks including feasibility testing, product creation and improvement, and research and development.

 Research and Development Tax Credits on corporation tax are available for projects that try to develop practical science or technology solutions, even if they fail.

-The Department for International Trade’s Exporting is Great website offers guidance for new, occasional and frequent exporters.
+The Department for International Trade’s website offers guidance for new, occasional and frequent exporters.

-Cambridgeshire Chamber of Commerce offer a range of services to help exporters.
+Cambridgeshire Chambers of Commerce offer a range of services to help exporters.

-European Network Europe aims to help business innovate and grow internationally.
+Enterprise Europe Network aims to help businesses innovate and grow internationally.